-- (a) Road as outlined previously, the construction of a road into the KCNGARA is going to be difficult; construction of villages will be simple, with the exception of KEREMONA No. 1. - (b) Rural Health Centre, LONGETA as outlined in previous surveys. - (c) Water Supply the provision of tanks would appear to be the only solution to the water problem as cost of pumps, et cetera would be exorbitant.
+- 10. DEVELOPMENT PROJECTS PROPOSED - (a) Road as outlined previously, the construction of a road into the KONGARA is going to be difficult; construction[nection] of villages will be simple, with the exception of KEREMONA No. 1. - (b) Rural Health Centre, LONGETA as outlined in previous surveys.

+(c) Water Supply - the provision of tanks would appear to be the only solution to the water problem as cost of pumps, et cetera would be exorbitant.

-(d) Schools - the people wish that the S.D.A. school at MOINA and the United Church school at ISINAI could be extended to take classes to Standard VI eventually; this would have to be guaged to teacher availability.
+d.
+Schools - the people wish that the S.D.A. school at MOINA and the United Church School at ISINAI could be extended to take classes to Standard VI eventually; this would have to be guaged to teacher availability.